 Metal on metal.
 The femoral and tibial components are both made of metal.
 Metal-on-metal implants have been used much less often in recent years because of concerns over traces of metal leaking into the bloodstream.
 The metal comes from the chemical breakdown of the implant hardware.
 All metal implants originally were developed to provide longer-lasting joint replacements for younger people.But the traces of metal can cause inflammation, pain, and possibly organ damage.
 Metal-on-metal implants may be considered only for young, active men, because they may last longer than other materials.
 Women of childbearing age can't receive these implants because the effects on a fetus are not known.

-To learn more about your options for knee replacement surgery, download the online guide, Total Knee Replacement from Harvard Medical School.
+To learn more about your options for knee replacement surgery, read the Harvard Medical School guide Total Knee Replacement.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.